How To Make the Most of a Short Ski Trip

 If you want to travel as efficiently as possible, plan your drive time well outside of peak traffic hours 3pm-6pm.
 If you are traveling east on i80 and aiming for a Friday evening arrival, consider leaving extra early midday or pushing the trip into the late evening.
 If Saturday morning is your target, break out the extra big coffee thermos for an alpine start and try to hit the road before dawn.
 Sugar Bowl is generally WAY less crowded than other large resorts in Tahoe BUT that doesn’t mean the highway won’t be busy if you’re traveling on a weekend.
 If you must travel at peak times on the weekend, don’t worry, Sugar Bowl is only 3 miles off the highway and you won’t be contending with the bulk of the traffic that is closer to Lake Tahoe.

 Winter driving tips: plan around the weather and prep your vehicle.
 Have chains on board (and make sure you know how to install them) or choose a vehicle with snow tires and 4-wheel drive if possible.

 Friday Night Arrival:

 Where to stay: There are 2 convenient options for staying close to Sugar Bowl.
-If you want to be as close as possible to skiing, choose to stay slopeside at The Hotel or in a nearby vacation rental.
+If you want to be as close as possible to skiing, choose to stay slopeside at the Sugar Bowl Lodge or in a nearby vacation rental.
 If you prefer to stay in Truckee to be closer to the nightlife, no big deal, just hop on i80 going west and you can typically make it from Truckee to Sugar Bowl in under 25 minutes.

 9am: Saturday Ski Day: